QUEEN’S UNIVERSITY RESEARCHERS DISCOVER GROUND-BREAKING PROCESS WHICH DESTROYS BOWEL CANCER

 "The process we identified is known as the Unfolded Protein Response (UPR).
 In normal cells the role of the UPR is to help cells survive periods of stress.
 We observed that our cancer cells were under high levels of stress, due to growing much faster than normal cells, and they had “hijacked” the UPR in order to survive.
 Using a specific combination of drugs we were able to overload this process and stress these cells to a point where they could no longer survive, dying in a process known as apoptosis; a form of cell suicide.”

-Dr Sandra Van Schaeybroeck, Lead Researcher at CCRCB at Queen’s, said: “This mutated BRAF protein causes a “short circuit” within the cell, continually passing signals for growth even in the absence of signals from the cell surface.
+Dr Sandra Van Schaeybroeck, Lead Researcher at The Patrick G Johnston Centre for Cancer Research at Queen’s, said: “This mutated BRAF protein causes a “short circuit” within the cell, continually passing signals for growth even in the absence of signals from the cell surface.
 This results in uncontrolled cell division and survival.

 "This research is good news for bowel cancer patients as further clinical trials investigating the effect of such agents could improve the survival outcome of patients with these BRAFMT colorectal tumours in Northern Ireland and beyond."

 The Queen’s University researchers say the next step of this research is to explore novel drugs, which can ultimately change the survival outcome for these patients.